abijithraaz/Vehicle-damage-detection/README.md

 Detecting and segmenting the damage in the vehicle images.

 - Using huggingface clipseg and SAM models to prepare the solution.

+## Deployment
+Deployed in the huggingface free server.